matwilso/matwilso.github.io/_posts/robot-future.md

 (It's actually hard for me to imagine in detail how development is going to work.
 It does just seem like a massive endeavor.
 Probably starting in niches and expanding from there.
 Then as you build momentum, you will have the resources to build this system in a way that actually seems possible.
 In the meantime, doing the R&D and pushing on these ideas seems useful so we are ready when the full vision becomes possible.)
 Maybe OpenAI's API approach is somewhat informative here.
 Once you have the big model, seems like having an API but releasing access to researchers so they can tell you interesting things about the model is a good idea.
+Maybe using it in for some application specific purpose, like a simulator for self-driving, where you capitalize on the end product of robo taxis.

 <div class="faq" id="faq-timing">What about timing?</div>
 In general, it's especially hard to predict the [timing](https://www.gwern.net/Timing) of future innovations.
 Moore’s law seems a  guideline here.
 I think this is mostly a question of compute.
 We will be developing the ideas and algorithms along the way, but compute is what is going to enable this.
-Given that, if we assume that we are using videos instead of text, how much more computational and information processing do we expect to have to do? video requires much more bit processing, but also there is much redundancy in videos both spatially and temporally.
+Given that, if we assume that we are using videos instead of text, how much more computational and information processing do we expect to have to do?
+Video requires much more bit processing, but also there is much redundancy in videos both spatially and temporally.
 You can see this by how much youtube can compress a video.
 So there are likely some tricks we can use to benefit from this.
 Maybe some scheme where we only encode differences from the expectation.
 And somehow benefit from this during training.
 At some point, I probably ought to do a back of the envelope calculation for how much more computationally intensive we should expect video to be.